jrozra200/jakelearnsdatascience_v3/content/post/2018-12-21-getting-started-with-data-science/index.md

 * [Exponential View](https://www.exponentialview.co/): Billed as a weekly "wondermissive", the author Azeem Azhar covers many topics relevant to data and the greater technology economy.
 I truly look forward to getting this newsletter every Sunday morning.
+* [Farnam Street](https://fs.blog/): A weekly newsletter (and blog) about decision making.
+I frequently find golden tips on how to think and frame thinking.
+Must read.
 * Twitter: I follow many great data people on twitter and get a great deal of my data news there.